andy-reiu/dosesyncfront/README.md

 - Responsive interface for daily/weekly injection planning
 - Real-time dose calculation feedback from backend
 - PDF export of schedules
-- Easy configuration of hospitals, isotopes, and user profiles
+- Configuration of hospitals, isotopes, and user profiles
-- Seamless integration with the backend REST API
+- Integration with the backend REST API
 - Account management

 🛠️ Tech Stack